Mihir-Mavalankar/DeepRL_SymmetricAntGait/README.md

     ```

 ## Training models
-There are four differnt launch scripts for each model and you can just run the script from the terminal to train the models.
+There are four different launch scripts for each model and you can just run the script from the terminal to train the models.
 Use the render_ant.py to see the video for the trainied models on the Ant simulation.
-The scripts themselves ahve the command shown below and has different variables defined that you can tweak according to your requirements:
+The scripts themselves have the command shown below and has different variables defined that you can tweak the training according to your requirements:
 ```bash
 python -m baselines.run --alg=<name of the algorithm> --env=<environment_id> [additional arguments]
 ```